Sabino (footballer, born 1999)

-Mateus William Sabino Silva (born 18 May 1999), commonly known as Sabino, is a Brazilian footballer who plays as either a defensive midfielder or centre-back.
+Mateus William Sabino Silva (born 18 May 1999), commonly known as Sabino, is a Brazilian footballer who plays as either a defensive midfielder or centre-back for Portuguese club Oliveirense.

 Club career

 Born in Osasco, São Paulo, Sabino joined América Mineiro's youth setup in 2018, from Audax.
 He made his first team debut on 17 March 2019, coming on as a late substitute for Marcelo Toscano in a 2–3 Campeonato Mineiro away loss against Atlético Mineiro.

 On 31 December 2019, Sabino was loaned to Villa Nova for the 2020 Mineiro.
 Upon returning, he renewed his contract until June 2021 on 20 August 2020.

 On 20 April 2021, after being more regularly used as a defensive midfielder, Sabino further extended his contract until the end of the year.
 He made his Série A debut on 17 June, replacing Juninho Valoura in a 0–0 home draw against Cuiabá.